China's NMPA approves Argenx's and Zai Lab's BLA for muscle-weakening disease treatment

 June 30 (Reuters) - China's National Medical Products Administration (NMPA) has approved Zai Lab Limited's 9688.HK and Argenx SE's ARGX.BR Biologics License Application (BLA) for VYVGART, a treatment for generalised myasthenia gravis (gMG), muscle-weakening disease, in anti-body positive adults, the Dutch company said on Friday.

+The most commonly reported adverse reactions with VYVGART compared with placebo were upper respiratory tract infections and urinary tract infections, the Dutch company said.

+"This approval by the NMPA for VYVGART, our sixth approval globally, is the first-and-only FcRn blocker available for people living with gMG in China," said Argenx CEO Tim Van Hauwermeiren in a statement.

-Zai Lab will work with the National Healthcare Security Administration (NHSA) for National Reimbursement Drug List (NRDL) inclusion to enable broad access for patients, Argenx said in a statement.
+Zai Lab will now work with the National Healthcare Security Administration (NHSA) for National Reimbursement Drug List (NRDL) inclusion to enable broad access for patients, Argenx said.

+On June 21, the U.S. Food and Drug Administration has also approved Argenx's treatment for the treatment of a gMG, branded as Vyvgart Hytrulo, which is expected to be available in the country next month and will come at a list price of $15,773.

 (Reporting by Dina Kartit, Editing by Louise Heavens)